Educating Girls in Afghanistan

 Passports and Visas

 Many girls have been offered college scholarships in foreign countries.
-However, the Taliban is not issuing passports.
+However, the Taliban is not issuing passports without hefty bribes and months of waiting.
 One of our students recently hired smugglers to take her across the border into Pakistan, just so she could apply for a passport at the Afghan Embassy there.
-Those that have passports, must travel to Pakistan to get visas.
+Those that have passports, must travel to Pakistan to get visas to study abroad.
 A tourist visa to Pakistan now costs over $1,000 USD.
 Once in Pakistan, the girls need housing and money while they await the start of their college programs.
 Visa costs to those countries are expensive as well.

 Scholarships

 Full scholarships are very rare and even if the tuition is covered, students have to prove they have funds to cover living expenses.
 Even online university programs rarely give out scholarships.
-Options for higher education and vocational skills are out of reach to our students.
+Options for higher education and vocational skills are out of reach to most of our students.
+We are in search of larger grants that will cover these costs.